nemesis122/Wiki-ARC-from-AuxXxilium/Arc:-Direct-Boot-Option.md

  - If you have problems to start the DSM
  - If your Hardware will not be found while boot to DSM
- - If you have other problems while booting (especially on HP Clients)
+ - If you have other problems while booting (especially on HP Clients and Microserver)

 ---